benshimonz/V1/README.md

 **Syntax**

 The relationship type between two entities must be valid according to the schema.
-As said before - for each relationship type, the schema defines a set of pairs of entity types for which the relationship type holds (e.g. owns(Person,Phone); owns(Person,Vehicle) ).
+As said before - for each relationship type, the schema defines a set of pairs of entity types for which the relationship type holds (e.g. owns(Person,Horse); owns(Person,Dragon) ).

 **Semantics**